Mental Health Facilities Buckhannon, WV

 Grafton City Hospital - 27.9 miles from Buckhannon, WV

 Grafton City Hospital is a mental health clinic in Grafton, WV, located at 1 Hospital Plaza, 26354 zip code area.
-Grafton City Hospital provides partial hospitalization/day treatment and outpatient treatment.
-Grafton City Hospital offers group therapy, psychotropic medication and cognitive behavioral therapy to children / adolescents, seniors 65 or older and young adults.
+Grafton City Hospital provides outpatient treatment and partial hospitalization/day treatment.
+Grafton City Hospital offers psychotropic medication, cognitive behavioral therapy and individual psychotherapy to young adults, seniors 65 or older and children / adolescents.
 Additional services offered at Grafton City Hospital include court-ordered outpatient treatment.

 Learn More